Are Your Stone Walls Installed Correctly?

 A stone wall adds function and eye-catching aesthetics to your yard.
 When installed properly, your stone wall should stay in place and maintain its beauty and functionality for years to come.

 Stone walls need to stand up to pressure from soil and water, so strength and durability are critical to their longevity.
-A landscape contractor plans, designs, and installs the wall to hold ground in place, preventing erosion and flooding in your yard, but will need to follow several specifications to get the job done correctly.
+A landscape contractor plans, designs, and installs the wall to hold ground in place, but it will need to follow several specifications to get the job done correctly.

 What Your Stone Wall Needs to Last Long-Term